-It’s been a rainy and unpredictable summer in Northern Michigan but on occasion we’ve gotten some warm and sunny weather.
-As we all know it’s extremely important to protect ourselves from sun damage but the hard part is choosing which sun screen to use.
+It’s been a rainy and unpredictable summer in Northern Michigan but on occasion, we’ve got some warm and sunny weather.
+As we all know it’s extremely important to protect ourselves from sun damage but the hard part is choosing which sunscreen to use.
 As the EWG states, “the best sunscreen is a hat and shirt” but for those occasions when you can’t avoid the sun what do you use?
 There are lots of great sunscreens out there and the EWG has a long list of them.
 One of the top beach and sport sunscreens on their list is Marie Veronique Organics Kids Safe Sunscreen.

 Marie Veronique’s Organic Kids Screen SPF 25 Protects against the complete UVA/UVB spectrum, naturally and safely.
-The suns screen is free of harmful chemicals, nanoparticles, parabens, petroleum products, fillers, waxes, fragrances oxybenzone or vitamin A. The product is safe and gentle so it can be used around the eyes, which is important for the kiddos.
-The sunscreen is water resistant and 100% Vegan.
-The screen is a pump, not a spray which is important in order to avoid particles getting into you or your kids lungs.
-The sunscreen is made with green tea, vitamin E , ylang ylang and many other great ingredients.
+The sunscreen is free of harmful chemicals, nanoparticles, parabens, petroleum products, fillers, waxes, fragrances oxybenzone, or vitamin A. The product is safe and gentle so it can be used around the eyes, which is important for the kiddos.
+The sunscreen is water-resistant and 100% Vegan.
+The screen is a pump, not a spray which is important in order to avoid particles getting into your or your kids’ lungs.
+The sunscreen is made with green tea, vitamin E, ylang-ylang, and many other great ingredients.

 - UVA/UVB Protection